Knowledge Level: Intermediate

 Boost top end strength and power: Off-road cycling gives a much more interval style workout than road cycling.
 This gives you a great top end hit and sudden steep climbs or slogs through mud are an alternative to gym sessions for building cycling specific strength and power.

 Bike handling: Hours spent road riding can result in a very static riding style and poor bike handling skills.
 Off-road cycling forces you to constantly change your riding position, learn cornering and braking skills and to become an all-round better bike rider.
-This translates into a faster all round riding, especially on more technical roads and a greater ability to deal with unexpected hazards such as falling riders or potholes.
+This translates into a faster all round riding, especially on more technical roads and a greater ability to deal with unexpected hazards such as potholes.

 Are there any downsides?